Can I Change Adoptive Families During My Adoption Process?

 Step 1: Tell your specialist.

-After you tell your specialist about your decision, she will break the news to your previously selected family, and then help you start a new search for adoptive parents.
+After you tell your specialist about your decision and you’ve talked through everything, she will break the news to your previously selected family, and then help you learn more about how to change adoptive families and start a new search.

 Step 2: Reevaluate what you want.